Definitions

 NAEP Participation/Inclusion

 NAEP assesses a representative sample of all students selected as a part of its sampling process.
-In all NAEP schools, accommodations are provided as necessary for students with disabilities (SD) and English language learners (ELL).The accommodations are available to students whose Individualized Education Program (IEP) specifically requires them.
-Because some ELL students do not have an IEP, decisions about accommodations for these students are typically made by knowledgeable school staff.
+In all NAEP schools, accommodations are provided as necessary for students with disabilities (SD) and multilingual learners (MLs).The accommodations are available to students whose Individualized Education Program (IEP) specifically requires them.
+Because some ML students do not have an IEP, decisions about accommodations for these students are typically made by knowledgeable school staff.

-The NAEP program has established procedures to include as many students with disabilities (SD) and English language learners (ELLs) as possible in the assessments.
-School staff make the decisions about whether to include an SD or ELL student in a NAEP assessment, and which testing accommodations, if any, they should receive.
+The NAEP program has established procedures to include as many students with disabilities (SD) and multilingual learners (MLs) as possible in the assessments.
+School staff make the decisions about whether to include an SD or ML student in a NAEP assessment, and which testing accommodations, if any, they should receive.

 School staff who are familiar with these students are asked a series of questions to help them decide whether each student should participate in the assessment and whether the student needs accommodations.